 - Identify and address gaps or issues revealed during testing.

-- Regularly update the DR plan based on test feedback and findings.
+- Regularly update the Disaster Recovery (DR) plan based on test feedback and findings to ensure it remains current and effective.

 Monitoring Disaster Recovery for SAP

-Monitoring is a crucial component of any DR strategy.
-It ensures that backup processes, restore procedures, and secondary systems functions guarantee system readiness and as expected.
-For SAP, proactive monitoring not only guarantees system readiness but also helps businesses meet SLAs and compliance requirements.
+Monitoring is a crucial component of any Disaster Recovery strategy.
+It ensures that backup processes, restore procedures, and secondary systems function to guarantee system readiness and operate as expected.
+For SAP, proactive monitoring not only ensures system readiness but also helps businesses meet service-level agreements (SLAs) and compliance requirements.

 - Verifying backup and restoring process integrity.